 Developing Web Accessibility Presentations and Training: Overview

-Introduction

-WAI offers materials for speakers, lecturers, educators and other presenters to help their participants understand more about web accessibility.
-The materials provide a range of information from introductory slides for those new to accessibility, to updated statistics and demos for experienced trainers.
+WAI offers materials for speakers, lecturers, educators, and other presenters to help their participants understand more about web accessibility.
+The materials provide a range of information from introductory slides for those new to accessibility, to statistics and demos for experienced trainers.
 This set of resources includes:

-Accessibility Topics - provides descriptions and resources for topics that can be covered in presentations and training, including:
+Accessibility Topics - descriptions and resources for topics that can be covered in presentations and training, including:

 Introducing accessibility (4 topics)